volatiletech/sqlboiler/README.md

 DeleteAll() // Delete all rows matching the built query.
 Exists() // Returns a bool indicating whether the row(s) for the built query exists.
 Bind(&myObj) // Bind the results of a query to your own struct object.
+ExecQuery() // Execute an SQL query that does not require any rows returned.
+Equivalent to `sql.Exec()`.
+ExecQueryOne() // Execute an SQL query expected to return only a single row.
+Equivalent to `sql.QueryRow()`.
+ExecQueryAll() // Execute an SQL query expected to return multiple rows.
+Equivalent to `sql.Query()`.
 ```

 ### Raw Query